 Her current focus is implementing processes for medical directors designed to generate clinician engagement, raise the standard of clinical care in their communities, and lead efficient caring teams.

-Dr. Anna Lim is a Group Medical Officer for the Hospital Medicine Division at SCP Health.
+Dr. Anna Lim is a Group Medical Officer for hospital-based medicine at SCP Health.
 Her primary responsibilities include striving for and maintaining clinical quality excellence in hospital service lines through data-driven insights into proven models of care in order to ensure scalable solutions across the continuum of care.

 Born and raised in the Midwest, Dr. Lim completed a medical degree through St. George’s University and internal medicine residency training at Mercy Hospital in Chicago, Illinois.
 An MBA with Healthcare Quality Certification was achieved through George Washington University in Washington D.C., with artificial intelligence certification through Berkeley’s School of Information.

-Passionate about quality care, innovation, and technology-driven solutions, Dr. Lim’s focus is to facilitate implementation of the quadruple aim (better patient outcomes, responsible costs, improved patient experience, with high provider satisfaction) for actionable strategies with prescriptive solutions.
+Passionate about quality care, innovation, and technology-driven solutions, Dr. Lim’s focus is to facilitate the implementation of the quintuple aim (better patient outcomes, responsible costs, improved patient experience, with high provider satisfaction, while addressing health equity) for actionable strategies with prescriptive solutions.